 Students have a right to appeal any finding of academic dishonesty against them.
 The procedure for such an appeal can be found here.

-The Institute of Environmental Sustainability maintains a permanent record of all instances of academic dishonesty.
+The School of Environmental Sustainability maintains a permanent record of all instances of academic dishonesty.
 The information in that record is confidential.
 However, students may be asked to sign a waiver which releases that student’s record of dishonesty as a part of the student’s application to a graduate or professional school, to a potential employer, to a bar association, or to similar organizations.